ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

   * [Conclusion](#conclusion)

 ## Introduction
-[OpenShift](https://learn.openshift.com/) is a Kubernetes distribution from RedHat, similar to [IBM Cloud Private](https://www.ibm.com/cloud/private) that is loaded with features that make developers' lives easier.
-Features such as strict security policies, logging and monitoring, and many more features make OpenShift a well-rounded platform that's ready for production compared to vanilla Kubernetes, on which you would have to implement or put together all those features yourself.
+[OpenShift](https://learn.openshift.com/) is a Kubernetes distribution from Red Hat, similar to [IBM Cloud Private](https://www.ibm.com/cloud/private), that is loaded with features that make developers' lives easier.
+Features such as strict security policies, logging and monitoring, and many more features make OpenShift a well-rounded platform that's ready for production, saving you the trouble of cobbling together these features yourself with vanilla Kubernetes.

-However, there is one key feature that Kubernetes supports and OpenShift doesn't, at least officially, and that's the ability to deploy Helm charts.
-Helm is Kubernetes official package manager, which uses a sophisticated template engine and package versioning, is much more flexible than OpenShift templates.
-On top of that, the Helm community has contributed a great amount of Helm charts for common applications like Jenkins, Redis, and MySQL (among many others) that have been battle tested. [**IBM Cloud Private**](https://www.ibm.com/cloud/private), a Kubernetes-based enterprise platform for containers, has full support for Helm and the community charts.
+However, there is one key feature that Kubernetes supports and OpenShift doesn't, at least officially--the ability to deploy Helm charts.

+Helm is the official package manager for Kubernetes.
+It uses a sophisticated template engine and package versioning that is much more flexible than OpenShift templates.
+In addition, the Helm community has contributed numerous Helm charts for common applications like Jenkins, Redis, and MySQL that have been production-tested.
+[IBM Cloud Private](https://www.ibm.com/cloud/private), a Kubernetes-based enterprise platform for containers, has full support for Helm and the community charts.
 It leverages Helm to create a UI-based catalog system that makes it easier to explore the community Helm charts.
-The catalog also lets you install/uninstall Helm charts with just a couple clicks, which makes it much easier to stand up an entire software stack.
+The catalog also lets you install/uninstall Helm charts with just a couple clicks, making it much easier to install an entire software stack.

+So why doesn't OpenShift support community Helm Charts?

-The problem with the community Helm Charts is that some of them deploy containers with privileged access, which is not supported by OpenShift.
-IBM Cloud Private's flexible [Pod Security Policies](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/security.html), on the other hand, let you pick and choose the level of privilege you allow your containers to have based on your requirements.
+Some community Helm Charts deploy containers with privileged access, which is not supported by OpenShift.
+IBM Cloud Private's flexible [Pod Security Policies](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/security.html), on the other hand, let's you choose the level of privilege you allow your containers to have based on your requirements.

-Not all is lost, however, as there are workarounds that we can use that won't compromise best practices or security.
-If you still require the ability to run Helm Charts on OpenShift, such as those for IBM Middleware Helm Charts, I recommend you try out [IBM Cloud Private on OpenShift](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/supported_environments/openshift/overview.html) as it leverages the best of both IBM Cloud Private and OpenShift.
+Not all is lost for OpenShift fans, as there are workarounds that we can use that won't compromise best practices or security.
+That said, if you want the ability to run Helm Charts like those for IBM Middleware on OpenShift without workarounds, I recommend you try out [IBM Cloud Private on OpenShift](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/supported_environments/openshift/overview.html), as it leverages the best of both IBM Cloud Private and OpenShift.

-Now, if you are set in going the pure OpenShift route, this document will walk you through converting existing Helm Charts into OpenShift compatible YAML files.
+That option aside, if you are going the pure OpenShift route, this document will walk you through converting existing Helm Charts into OpenShift compatible YAML files.

 ## Who Should Read this Document?
-This document is for any Ops Engineers or Developers familiar with Kubernetes, Helm, and OpenShift who interested in deploying the contents of existing Helm Charts on OpenShift, mostly to save time standing up a software stack by leveraging the hard work of the community and maintaining container best practices.
+This document is for any operations engineers or developers familiar with Kubernetes, Helm, and OpenShift who are interested in deploying the contents of existing Helm Charts on OpenShift.
+This will save you time standing up a software stack by leveraging the hard work of the community and maintaining container best practices versus creating the equivalent OpenShift templates on your own.

 ## What You Will Learn
 In this document you will learn how to deploy the contents of an existing Helm chart into an OpenShift cluster by doing the following: